-Toldot means “generations” or “family records”, referring to the lineage of Isaac.
+Toldot means “generations” or “family records,” referring to the lineage of Isaac.
 The troubled sibling rivalry of Jacob and Esau is the focus here.
 Jacob will eventually steal Esau’s birthright and blessing before running away.
 But as crafty as Jacob is he will find his uncle Laban even more deceitful and it is Laban who will outmaneuver Jacob for 20 years before Jacob gains advantage again.
 We also have the third occurrence—this time with Isaac and Abimelech II—of a wife (Rebecca this time) being passed off as a “sister” because a patriarch was afraid for his life.
 The portion ends with Esau taking another wife.

 Chayei Sarah means “life of Sarah” but ironically it begins with her death!
-The full meaning actually is “the Life of Sarah WAS”.
+The full meaning actually is “the Life of Sarah WAS.”
 In the wake of her death, Abraham must find an appropriate place to bury his wife.
 Ephron the Hittite first offers some land to Abraham for free, but Abraham insists on paying (actually OVERPAYING according to the rabbis) and signing a contract for the land to avoid future strife.

 Lech Lecha means “get yourself out.”
-It concerns the command Abba YHWH gives Abram to go into Canaan and has a lot of great “action” surrounding that main theme.
+It concerns the command Abba YHWH gives Abram to into Canaan and has a lot of great “action” surrounding that main theme.
 First, move Abram has a bit of an adventure in Egypt when his wife acquired by Pharaoh because Abram said she was his sister!
 Then Abram had to do some intricate planning to get ahead of a potential family dispute between himself and his nephew Lot.
 After that a whole bunch of kings go to war around Abram and closer to home Abram is given the second most difficult test of his life and I’m just scratching the surface here…there’s a ton of action I left out here.

 After the Flood, humanity tries to start over but there is still great evil about as Nimrod becomes a great and powerful leader and those (perhaps) under his influence attempt to build a tower to rival heaven, forcing Abba YHWH to confuse human language ever since.
 The genealogy brings us to the time of Abraham, thus setting up the covenant that is about to happen in the next portion.

-Bereshit means “in the beginning” of course.
-We start with the six days of creation with Abba YHWH resting on the Shabbat day.
-After their expulsion from paradise, Adam and Eve have two sons, Cain and Abel and of course the former kills the latter.
+Bereshit means “in the beginning.”
+We start with the six days of creation with Abba YHWH resting on the Shabbat day and creating Adam and Eve.
+After their expulsion from paradise, Adam and Eve have two sons, Cain and Abel and the former kills the latter.
 Afterwards, Cain flees Abba YHWH’s presence, first to Nod and then he goes